 Last weekend, National Geographic Channel India gave Dog with Blog a cool opportunity to explore Delhi dogs through a roving dog’s eyes.
-During the course of an otherwise foggy noon in the capital, I explored the lanes and their legends, to come across heartwarming tales of dogs and their men.
+During the course of otherwise foggy noon in the capital, I explored the lanes and their legends, to come across heartwarming tales of dogs and their men.
 Nothing makes a heart any warmer than to come across kindness.

 Here’s how the Nat Geo Explorer Challenge unfolded: